 Previously Sarah had named two sons she had with Thomas Moses, Edward & Evan after her father.

 PS Our ancestor William Phillip’s farmhouse Gwaelod-y-Waun, which means the bottom of the moor, was coincidentally like Ynus-y-bool (home of Evan Moses), eventually turned into an inn.
 Originally part of the Tredegar Estate, it was demolished in 2010.
+In his will William described himself as a yeoman.

 Thanks to Robert Owen of Berne Switzerland for his help with this section.
 Robert is a descendant of Gwenllian Evan & Morgan David.